 Following law school, Will worked as a law clerk for the Honorable Diane S. Goodstein, Circuit Court Judge for the First Judicial Circuit.
 Will began his career with a prominent local law firm, and over the course of his career gained a tremendous amount of knowledge and experience working on complex civil litigation cases, including the representation of several of the families of nine Charleston firefighters who were killed in the Sofa Superstore fire of 2007, as well as sexual abuse victims in a class-action lawsuit against the Catholic Diocese of Charleston.
 Will has also litigated a variety of personal injury cases with an emphasis of medical malpractice, nursing home abuse and neglect, and wrongful death.
 Will has been recognized by his peers with the distinguished Martindale-Hubbell AV rating.

-In September of 2021, Will joined Thurmond Kirchner & Timbes, P.A. in the Dorchester office, where he represents clients in personal injury cases, including medical malpractice, nursing home neglect, dram shop negligence (when a bar or restaurant violates alcohol liability laws), premises liability, wrongful death, and other cases where someone has suffered serious damages as a result of another person(s), business entity, or governmental entity.
+In September of 2021, Will joined Thurmond Kirchner & Timbes, P.A. in the Dorchester office, where he represents clients in personal injury cases, including medical malpractice, nursing home neglect, dram shop negligence (when a bar or restaurant violates alcohol liability laws), premises liability, wrongful death, and other cases where someone has suffered serious damages as a result of the negligence of another person(s), business entity, or governmental entity.

 Will and his wife Molly, also from Summerville, live in their hometown with their three children, Wiley, Annesly, and Blakely.